White Rose Maths Progression Document

 After significant disruptions to school routine, White House Farm Primary School believes that students should not be expected to simply pick up content where they left off.
 At White House Farm Primary School, teachers planning focuses on securing students’ deep conceptual understanding in key topics which prepare the way for future learning.
 These are outlined in the DFE's Mathematics guidance: key stages 1 and 2 June 2020 which identifies the most important conceptual knowledge and understanding that pupils need as they progress from year 1 to year 6.

-To do this, teachers in both EYFS and KS1 use White Rose Curriculum Maps.
+To do this, teachers in both EYFS, KS1 and KS2 use White Rose Curriculum Maps.
 In Reception, teachers plan daily inputs focused on the EYFS framework supported by White Rose Maths Curriculum maps and schemes of work.
-In both key stages, schemes of work start with blocks on Place Value, followed by the essential calculation skills children need to succeed in maths.
+In all key stages, schemes of work start with blocks on Place Value, followed by the essential calculation skills children need to succeed in maths.
 This firm grounding in number gives children confidence and helps them to access the rest of the maths curriculum.

 Year group schemes of learning cover at least the expected content for each year group in the National Curriculum as well as supporting the development of reasoning and problem solving and fluency so that all the aims of the National Curriculum are met.
 Highlighted throughout the schemes are links to the DFE’s “Ready to progress“ criteria.